cedar-policy/rfcs/text/0061-functions.md

   ?d <= ?e    // d and e are just Long numbers
 }
 ```
-These functions basically implement the equivalent of Cedar `decimal` numbers.
+These macros basically implement the equivalent of Cedar `decimal` numbers.
 But the approach has at least two drawbacks.

 First, if `i` and/or `f` are outside the allowed range, you will get a Cedar overflow exception at run-time.
 This exception is not as illuminating as the custom error emitted by the `decimal` extension function (whose message will be `"Too many digits"`).
-Moreover, custom errors from constructor parameter validity checks can be emitted during validation when using extension functions, but not when using Cedar functions.
+Moreover, custom errors from constructor parameter validity checks can be emitted during validation when using extension functions, but not when using Cedar macros.

-Second, there is no special parsing for Cedar functions.
+Second, there is no special parsing for Cedar macros.
 With Cedar's built-in `decimal`, you can write `decimal("123.12")` which more directly conveys the number being represented than does `mydecimal(123,1200)`.
 (Note that `mydecimal(123,12)` represents the number 123.0012, which may surprised some readers!).

-Of course, these drawbacks do not necessarily speak against Cedar functions generally, but suggest that for suitably general use-cases (like decimal numbers!), an extension function might be warranted instead.
+Of course, these drawbacks do not necessarily speak against Cedar macros generally, but suggest that for suitably general use-cases (like decimal numbers!), an extension function might be warranted instead.

 ### Hidden performance costs
 Macros allow users to write policies whose size after expansion is exponential in their pre-expansion size.
 Here is a pathological example.